 - Getting more moving violations than ever before

 Many senior drivers "self-limit" their driving, the IIHS reports.
 In other words, the older drivers become, the fewer miles they drive.
 Older drivers may tap into their wisdom to stay home during winter storms or when the roads are icy, as well.
 These practical measures reduce their risk of getting in an accident.

 Defensive driving courses

 It's also possible that an older driver's just a little rusty.
 After all, drivers ed was many moons ago.

 For this reason, you may want to consider a certified mature driver safety course, available through organizations like AAA and AARP.
-Check with your state's DMV for more information.

 As a nice added bonus, a completed defensive driving course could net you (or the driver in question) a car insurance discount.

-But on the flip side, age-related conditions can and do impact a driver's abilities.
 If you or a loved one sees signs of deteriorating driving skills, consider the options.
 Self-limiting allows older drivers to choose times, destinations, and weather conditions that reduce their risk.
 And a timely defensive driving course can bolster and reinforce safe-driving practices.

 If and when it is time to put your driving career in Park, take heart: public transportation, dedicated van programs run by local communities, and volunteer drivers can safely get you from A to B.